Sid Castle

-Sidney Ernest Rowland Castle (12 March 1892 in Basingstoke – 27 January 1978) was an English professional footballer who played for Basingstoke Town, Thornycroft Athletic, Guildford United, Tottenham Hotspur, Charlton Athletic, Chelsea.
+Sidney Ernest Rowland Castle (12 March 1892 in Basingstoke – 27 January 1978) was an English professional footballer who played for Basingstoke Town, Thornycroft Athletic, Guildford United, Tottenham Hotspur, Charlton Athletic, and Chelsea.

-Football career
+Playing career

 After playing for Basingstoke Town, Thorneycrofts and Guildford United, the outside right joined Tottenham Hotspur.
-Between 1919 and 1920 Castle made five appearances for the Spurs.
-He signed for Charlton Athletic in 1921 and went on to play in 66 matches and scoring 10 goals.
-In 1923, Castle signed for Chelsea where he featured in a further 33 games and finding the net twice.
-He re-joined Guildford United where he ended his playing career.
+Between 1919 and 1920, Castle made five appearances for Spurs.
+He signed for Charlton Athletic in 1921 and went on to play in 66 matches, scoring 10 goals.
+In 1923, Castle signed for Chelsea, where he featured in a further 33 games and found the net twice.
+He rejoined Guildford United, where he ended his playing career.

-Management career
+Managerial career

 He coached in the Netherlands at Ajax between early 1927 and September 1928 and two teams from Zwolle before coaching Heerenveen in two spells and FC Meppel.